-By Angela Jorns, Chairwoman of the Steering Committee and Assheton Stewart Carter, Executive Director of the Fair Cobalt Alliance are increasingly calling for investment into the local 2022 was an exceptional year for a myriad of reasons.
-After the Covid-induced lockdowns of the preeconomies to rightfully capture a larger percentage vious two years, the easing of those restrictions fiof their mineral wealth.
-These trends are also acnally allowed the resumption of regular travel to the companied by ever-expanding requirements and legislation on due diligence and corporate respon-Democratic Republic of Congo.
-The global uptake in sibility in supply chains in a variety of jurisdictions, electric vehicles, a race towards renewable energy and associated energy storage systems present including the EU and the US. an unstoppable shift towards a greener economy.
-With this came a global awakening that the move To truly achieve a just transition, we need to go beinto the green minerals age comes with its own yond a compliance approach and engage and challenges, given that minerals such as cobalt are invest in responsible and fair supply chains while produced in contexts where the implementation of respecting the rights of everyone along the supply international standards is challenging and requires chain, especially upstream mineral producers.
-The engagement and investment to achieve complipush towards an energy transition should not come ance.
-As local and international media continue to at the expense of communities in the Global South, the producers of these critical minerals.
-A just endraw attention to these challenges, national governments and all those involved across the supply ergy transition requires international collaboration chain must ensure that the exploitation of minerals across the supply chain to ensure sustainability and benefits, rather than harms, local producers, comreplicability. munities and economies.
+By Angela Jorns, Chairwoman of the Steering Committee and Assheton Stewart Carter.
+Executive Director of the Fair Cobalt Alliance

+2022 was an exceptional year for a myriad of reasons.
+After the Covid-induced lockdowns of the previous two years, the easing of those restrictions finally allowed the resumption of regular travel to the Democratic Republic of Congo.
+The global uptake in electric vehicles, a race towards renewable energy and associated energy storage systems present an unstoppable shift towards a greener economy.
+With this came a global awakening that the move into the green minerals age comes with its own challenges, given that minerals such as cobalt are produced in contexts where the implementation of international standards is challenging and requires engagement and investment to achieve compliance.
+As local and international media continue to draw attention to these challenges, national governments and all those involved across the supply chain must ensure that the exploitation of minerals benefits, rather than harms, local producers, communities and economies.